yebra06/c-to-assembly/README.md

 $ vim asm_main.asm
 ```

-Update example_cfile.c and/or settings.py for a different c file and generate new assembly files.
+Update `cfile_example.c` and/or `settings.py` for a different c file and generate new assembly files.